lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 compiled with this knowledge.
 The low level access to the Nginx request data allows for making things not available without this.
 As soon as a C plugin can do whatever a usual Nginx module can, using it from a Haskell handler must be very cautious.
-All synchronous and asynchronous Haskell handler can access the Nginx request object and pass it to a C plugin.
-Using a C plugin in asynchronous context has not been investigated, and is probably dangerous in many aspects.
+All synchronous and asynchronous Haskell handlers can access the Nginx request object and pass it to a C plugin.
+Using a C plugin in asynchronous context has not been investigated and is probably dangerous in many aspects.
-After all, an Nginx worker is a single-threaded process, and available Nginx tools were not designed for using in multi-threaded environment.
+After all, an Nginx worker is a single-threaded process, and available Nginx tools were not designed for using in multi-threaded environments.
 As such, using C plugins in asynchronous Haskell handlers must be regarded as strictly experimental!